airladon/ThisIGet/src/js/views/information/privacy.md

   * The rating value and time for any rating you submit

-## How is data collected? <a name="howisdatacollected"></a>

-### Log Data

-This data is automatically provided by your browser when you visit the website.

-### Account Data

-This data is directly provided by you if you choose to create an account

-### Account Usage Data

-Account creation and login times are automatically collected whenever you choose to create and login to your account.

-Content ratings are directly provided by you when you choose to rate content, and the time of the rating is automatically collected.

 ## How is data used? <a name="howisdataused"></a>

-No data collected by the website is shared with third parties unless legally required to do so.
+No personal data collected by the website is sold to or shared with third parties unless legally required to do so.

+The aggregate number of users or users with accounts may be shared publically for the purpose of marketing this website.

 ### Log Data

 Log Data is used for website management and optimization.
-For example fixing problems with the website, ensuring content is compatible with browsers, and understanding traffic patterns to optimize content delivery
+For example fixing problems with the website, ensuring content is compatible with browsers, and understanding traffic patterns to optimize content delivery.

 ### Account Data